citusdata/citus_docs/ref_arch/multi_tenant.rst

     FROM pg_dist_shard_placement
    WHERE shardid = 102240;

-  -- move the shard to your choice of worker
-  -- (it will also move any shards created with the CASCADE option)
+  -- move the shard to your choice of worker (it will also move the -- other shards created with the CASCADE option)

   SELECT master_move_shard_placement(
     102240,